mcphail/speccydev/README.md

 Thanks to the many authors of these wonderful tools and extensions; to think what we could have made with these in 1985!

-## Breaking changes from v2.x
+## Breaking changes from v3.x

 Boriel BASIC (zxbasic) has been updated.
-This version corrects a bug when referencing array data from assembly language.
-Code reliant on the old, faulty, behaviour may break.
+There have been further bug fixes to array referencing which may break old code reliant on previous behaviour.

 ## New additions from v2.x